canonical/operator/docs/charmsindetail.md

 ## New to charms?

-> Here are some completely reasonable questions to be asking right now
+> This covers aspects of charming which will be useful when creating them

 ### Why charms?